 People records in Astra Schedule have many responsibilities they can hold: user, customer contact, instructor, student, and institutional contact.
 A user always has a people record, but a people record isn’t always a user.
 One people record can also have multiple responsibilities!
 In order to keep you on the right track while managing people in the application, we’ve created this FAQ to help!

-Q: Can you define the different people responsibilities and their uses in Astra Schedule?
+Can you define the different people responsibilities and their uses in Astra Schedule?

-Q: What is the difference between a role and a people responsibility?
+What is the difference between a role and a people responsibility?

-Q: What is the Primary Responsibility used for?
+What is the Primary Responsibility used for?

-Q: Can a people record have multiple responsibilities?
+Can a people record have multiple responsibilities?

 This is common for our clients using auto-provisioning with LDAP or Single Sign-On.
 Whether a people record is first created upon section import (instructor) or manually created by an event administrator (customer contact), when a user signs in for the first time, a new people record is created.
 The system does not merge customer contacts or instructors with users upon auto-provisioning.
 To resolve this, the two people records can be merged using our Duplicate Records tool.

-Q: When should I merge my duplicate records?
+When should I merge my duplicate records?
 What are the benefits?

 Many clients do not merge their users with instructors, as the user and instructor records do not have any impact on each other in Astra Schedule.
 Instructor records are used only within sections in the different capacities mentioned above.

-If you would to have a clean people list and an empty duplicate records tool, it is best practice to monitor the duplicate records tool on a monthly basis to clean up any new duplicate records caused by auto-provisioning.
+If you would have a clean people list and an empty duplicate records tool, it is best practice to monitor the duplicate records tool on a monthly basis to clean up any new duplicate records caused by auto-provisioning.

-Q: I am trying to create a customer contact for a new user who submitted an event request form for the first time, but it's saying the email address is not unique.
+I am trying to create a customer contact for a new user who submitted an event request form for the first time, but it's saying the email address is not unique.
 What do I do?

 The email address is the unique identifier for people records.
 If a user has signed in, we know they have a people record with their email address attached.
 When using the Create button for the customer contact either on the Create Event Modal or in the event form, the system is creating a brand new people record.
 Therefore, the existing people record would need to be updated to include the responsibility of customer contact rather than being created new.
 The same can be said for trying to create a customer contact for an instructor already in the system.
 If the instructor was first created upon section import, the user will need to update the existing people record to include the responsibility of customer contact.

-Q: I no longer wish for a specific customer contact to be available to select when creating an event, but I cannot delete their people record.
+I no longer wish for a specific customer contact to be available to select when creating an event, but I cannot delete their people record.
 What do I do?

-Once a people record, and specifically a customer contact, has been associated to an event, you cannot delete the record due to the connections in the database.
+Once a people record, and specifically a customer contact, has been associated with an event, you cannot delete the record due to the connections in the database.
 Therefore, you’ll need to inactive the customer contact!

-Q: Do I need to delete or inactivate a user if someone leaves the institution?
+Do I need to delete or inactivate a user if someone leaves the institution?

 For institutions with either LDAP, CAS, or Single Sign-On authentication setup, you do not need to inactivate old users in Astra Schedule.
 As long as they are no longer active in your internal active directory, they will not be able to sign in to Astra Schedule.
-If you are managing users locally in Astra Schedule, meaning you do not have an authentication method setup, then you will need to uncheck the Active box on user record.
+If you are managing users locally in Astra Schedule, meaning you do not have an authentication method setup, then you will need to uncheck the Active box on the user record.
 You cannot delete a user who has interacted with the application due to connections in the database.